These sweet potato and lentil croquettes are a tasty nibble to prepare for a dinner starter or a party finger food.

 Croquettes crust is usually prepared with breadcrumbs, but to make this recipe gluten-free we have substituted them with cornmeal (polenta), which also makes the crust extra crunchy.
 Moreover, the mash contains oat flour for a soft and creamy filling.

-This easy recipe can be easily adapted into vegan patties and burgers, you just have to make them bigger.
+This easy recipe can be easily adapted into vegan patties and burgers, you just have to make them bigger and replace eggs in the batter with flax-egg (read the steps of this recipe for a guided example of how to make flax-egg, or read the tips at the bottom of the page).

-For a healthier version of the classic fried croquettes, these lentil and sweet potato bites are gently baked in the air-fryer with no oil, but you can also bake them in the oven.
+For a healthier version of the classic fried recipe, our croquettes are gently baked in the air-fryer with no oil, but you can also bake them in the oven.

 Sweet potatoes are a very nutritious alternative to white potatoes as they have fewer calories and a lower GI.
 Also, they are high in vitamin A, covering over 300% of your RDA in 100g.